Africa

 There’s a clear opportunity for companies like Facebook and Google to really go in and put a pole in the sand, said Daniel Ives, a technology researcher at GBH Insights in New York.

-If you look at Netflix [Inc], Amazon[.com Inc], Facebook, Apple [Inc], where is a lot of that growth coming from It’s international, he told reporters in a recent interview.
+If you look at Netflix [Inc], Amazon[.com Inc], Facebook, Apple [Inc], where a lot of that growth is coming from, it’s international, he told reporters in a recent interview.

 Kombackblog